Title

 Executive Order No. 566 regulates the establishment and operation of review centers in the Philippines to ensure quality education and proper regulation of licensure examinations, with the Commission on Higher Education designated as the responsible agency.

-No, a review center or similar entity cannot establish or operate review classes without the favorable expressed indorsement of CHED and without the necessary permits or authorizations to conduct such review classes.
+No review center or similar entities may be established and/or operate review classes without CHED’s favorable expressed indorsement and without the necessary permits or authorizations to conduct review classes.

-Yes, existing review centers are given a reasonable period, at the discretion of CHED but not exceeding three years from the publication of the Executive Order, to comply with policies and standards.
+A reasonable period at CHED’s discretion, not exceeding three (3) years, after due publication of the Executive Order, for them to comply with policies and standards.

 Analyze Cases Smarter, Faster